 Are you accepting new clients?
 I've called so many therapists, only to hear they are full.

 Do you offer virtual sessions?
+(Yes)

-All our clinicians offer virtual sessions through a HIPAA compliant service.
+We all offer virtual sessions through a HIPAA compliant service.
 All you need is a stable internet connection, a quiet and private location, a smartphone or a computer equipped with a camera and a microphone.
 This type of therapy is a great option for those unable to attend in person due to scheduling or geographic distance.
 Our license requires that you must physically be in the state that the clinician holds a license at the time of your appointment.
 If you are traveling, please let your therapist know ahead of time so we can check the state’s requirements.

-Kimberley offers in-person sessions at 2525 Wallingwood in Austin Texas.
+Kimberley offers in-person sessions at 2525 Wallingwood in Austin, Texas.

-Where are your clinicians licensed?
+Where are you licensed?

 Kimberley Mead: Texas and Georgia || Jana McCook: Texas || Rachel Foster: Texas and Florida.

 Do you offer a free consultation so I can make sure this is the right fit?
+(Absolutely)

-What’s your fee?
+What’s are your fees?

 Our fees for individual/relationship therapy range from $125-$185 per 55 min session depending on specialty, training, and years of practice.
 Each clinician lists their fee on their profile page.